microsoft/MixedRealityToolkit-Unity/Documentation/Input/CreateDataProvider.md

 ## Namespace and folder structure

+Data providers can be distributed as a third party add-on or as a part of the Microsoft Mixed Reality Toolkit.
+The approval process for submissions of new data providers to the MRTK will vary on a case-by-case basis and will be communicated at the time of the initial proposal.

 > [!Important]
 > If an input system data provider is being submitted to the [Mixed Reality Toolkit repository](https://github.com/Microsoft/MixedRealityToolkit-Unity), the namespace **must** begin with Microsoft.MixedReality.Toolkit (ex: Microsoft.MixedReality.Toolkit.WindowsMixedReality) and the code should be